History KS3: Fascism

 - At least one study of a significant society or issue in world history and its interconnections with other world developments.

-Since the video is designed to help clarify understanding of fascism, the clip can be used as a flexible tool to help learners make connections and think about changes and causation leading to similarity and difference with other social and political systems in various parts of the world.
+Since the film is designed to help clarify understanding of fascism, it can be used as a flexible tool to help learners make connections and think about changes and causation leading to similarity and difference with other social and political systems in various parts of the world.

-The video can be revisited throughout the key stage depending upon learners’ differing needs and starting points to help reinforce the umbrella term, reiterate knowledge, understanding and aid progression
+The film can be revisited throughout the key stage depending upon learners’ differing needs and starting points to help reinforce the umbrella term, reiterate knowledge, understanding and aid progression

-Accompanying videos in this series on Government, Capitalism and Communism might also be helpful to students wishing to know more or take a more ambitious approach.
+Accompanying films in this series on Government, Capitalism and Communism might also be helpful to students wishing to know more or take a more ambitious approach.
 Spatial and temporal differences can be explored.

-The video can be preparatory work, with students encouraged to watch and generate questions before a sequence of learning.
+The film can be preparatory work, with students encouraged to watch and generate questions before a sequence of learning.

 Students could initially watch and then later ‘write the script’ or provide a voice over, recalling information from memory by way of retrieval practice in a ‘storyboard’ style.

-Students could actively watch the video whilst answering a series of questions generated by the teacher tailored to the period under study.
+Students could actively watch whilst answering a series of questions generated by the teacher tailored to the period under study.
 This could perhaps lead to a summarising pyramid.

 Students could be encouraged to draw a diagram or story board to represent their understanding of how a fascist system of government might come about and work.